Swasth-Apps/swasth.co/src/pages/blog/health-anxiety.md

 ## **WHAT IS HEALTH?**

-Before knowing about health health, let us first look at what health is.
-It is general assumption that we are healthy if we are not sick, thus health is eyed as a medical condition when there is a total absence of disease, injury and any sort of disability  from your body.
-Though the concept of health can vary as per the individuals, but most generally health is considered to be a state of mental, physical, social and mental fitness.
+Before knowing about health, let us first look at what health is.
+It is a general assumption that we are healthy if we are not sick, thus health is eyed as a medical condition when there is a total absence of disease, injury, and any sort of disability from your body.
+Though the concept of health can vary as per the individual, generally health is considered to be a state of mental, physical, social, and mental fitness.
 Mental health and physical health are two broad topics of science but they are interrelated somehow.
 Therefore, it becomes significant to see health holistically rather than just in a black and white approach where you can watch only either presence or absence of disease.

 ## **UNDERSTANDING HEALTH ANXIETY**

 Did you ever think why some people get seriously sick or develop an illness?
 You would have probably experienced the same with yourself.
 In that case, did you visit your doctor numerous times to check if you are seriously diseased?
 Being preoccupied with health concerns all the time may cause distress and damage your everyday functioning.
 If you are seeing such symptoms within yourself, then you are possibly suffering from health anxiety.
 Health anxiety is an obsessive and irrational behavior in which people are way too concerned about their health and worry about having a serious medical condition.

-Health anxiety is sometimes called HYPOCHONDRIA when you spend much time being all engrossed in the thought that you are suffering from some chronic or life-threatening disease, and that it will start taking your life.
-To check if you are having health anxiety, let's look into its symptoms mentioned below.
+Health anxiety is sometimes called HYPOCHONDRIA when you spend much time being all engrossed in the thought that you are suffering from some chronic or life-threatening disease and that it will start taking your life.
+To check if you are having health anxiety, let's look into the symptoms mentioned below.

 1. Continuously bothering yourself thinking about your health
 2. Frequently checking your body for the symptoms of sickness or disease.
 3. Asking people for reassurance that are not sick
 4. Worrying quite much thinking that the doctor or medical test might have missed something
-5. Being obsessive about checking health information on internet.
+5. Being obsessive about checking health information on the internet.
-6. Avoiding anything related to illnesses such TV programs
+6. Avoiding anything related to illnesses such as TV programs
 7. Act as if you are too ill as in avoiding physical exercises

-In our program on health anxiety, we are going to look into the causes, symptoms and treatment of health anxiety with the help of worldwide experts.
+In our program on health anxiety, we are going to look into the causes, symptoms, and treatment of health anxiety with the help of worldwide experts.
 For now, let's go ahead.

 ## **WHEN DOES HEALTH ANXIETY BECOME A PROBLEM?**

-We sometimes become too worried at some points for our health and get way too much concerned once we undergo any kind of health related test.
-Health test is something that we all face some or the other time in our life.
+We sometimes become too worried at some points about our health and get way too much concerned once we undergo any kind of health-related test.
+A health test is something that we all face some or the other time in our life.
 But when does this simple thing become so complicated that it starts creating problems for us?

-Health anxiety varies its form from being adaptive to being maladaptive to the extent that it persuades us to seek treatment when it is adaptive.
-Worrying becomes maladaptive when it comes out of generally considered concern and hits high degree of thought upon health risks.
+Health anxiety varies form from being adaptive to being maladaptive to the extent that it persuades us to seek treatment when it is adaptive.
+Worrying becomes maladaptive when it comes out of the generally considered concern and hits a high degree of thought upon health risks.
 We all know that too much of anything is bad and so is health anxiety since such imbalance can damage our functioning.
 Thus, health anxiety becomes problematic when:

-1. Health related worries enlarge to the extent that it drags us away from thinking normally about our body and health.
+1. Health-related worries enlarge to the extent that it drags us away from thinking normally about our body and health.
 2. You see consistent health concerns even after assurance from medical practitioners.
 3. One keeps on being engaged in unhelpful approaches and behavior such as checking the body all the time, seeking reassurance time-to-time or avoiding check-ups.
-4. Health concerns cause high level of stress and it impairs your daily functioning.
+4. Health concerns cause a high level of stress and it impairs your daily functioning.

 This way, a normal health concern turns into health anxiety without us knowing.
 Let's just not worry if you see such symptoms because we are always out there for you.
 COME ON!
 Let's work it out together with the help of our program.